-At Paignton Academy, we expect everyone to behave and treat each other with respect which is align with our Believe & Achieve core values.
+At Paignton Academy, we expect everyone to behave and treat each other with respect in line with our Believe & Achieve CARE values.
 That means walking around the school calmly and quietly, respecting each other's space and looking out for each other.
-Staff can record these behaviours via ClassCharts.
-There are no warnings for these behaviours.
-The following are the expectations of pupils when outside of the classroom:
+Staff can record

-- Be friendly and kind to others moving around the Academy calmly and quietly - Line up outside classrooms quietly preparing for your do now tasks - Walk at all times, do not run inside Academy buildings - Be respectful of your school by not climbing, jumping or damaging our built environment - Keep out of areas that are out of bounds at all times so you remain safe - Walk on the left-hand side of all corridors and stairs in a calm and quiet manner and follow all of the expectations of behavior outside the classroom.
+- Be friendly and kind to others moving around the Academy calmly and quietly - Line up outside classrooms quietly preparing for your do now tasks - Walk at all times, do not run inside Academy buildings - Be respectful of your school by not climbing, jumping or damaging our built environment - Keep out of areas that are out of bounds at all times so you remain safe - Walk on the left-hand side of all corridors and stairs in a calm and quiet manner and follow all of the expectations of behaviour outside the classroom.
+Follow any one way systems that are in place - Put litter in bins